mutooca/SIS-PROJECT/README.md

   {
     files: ['**/*.{ts,tsx}'],
     extends: [
-      // Other configs...

-      // Remove tseslint.configs.recommended and replace with this tseslint.configs.recommendedTypeChecked,
-      // Alternatively, use this for stricter rules tseslint.configs.strictTypeChecked,
-      // Optionally, add this for stylistic rules tseslint.configs.stylisticTypeChecked,

-      // Other configs...
+      tseslint.configs.recommendedTypeChecked,
+      tseslint.configs.strictTypeChecked,
+      tseslint.configs.stylisticTypeChecked,
     ],
     languageOptions: {
       parserOptions: {
         project: ['./tsconfig.node.json', './tsconfig.app.json'],
         tsconfigRootDir: import.meta.dirname,
       },
-      // other options...
     },
   },
 ])